Car Repossession Rights in Georgia

 Deficiency Judgments

 If your repossessed vehicle is sold and does not cover the outstanding debt, the lender may pursue a deficiency judgment, requiring you to pay the remaining balance.
+If the lender seeks to collect a deficiency balance, the creditor may sue you in court.
+A court order, such as a deficiency judgment, is required before the lender can legally collect the remaining balance.
+Legal fees may be incurred if you contest the lawsuit or if the court awards costs to the lender.
 Options like voluntary surrender or negotiating with your lender before repossession could help prevent this.

 Preventing Car Repossession in Georgia